zcaceres/accountability-bot/README.md

 # Accountability Bot
-## A Public Shaming Robot for Personal Accountability
+## A Personal Accountability Robot

 Accountability Bot is a project of Zach Caceres(zcaceres) and Sara Sanchez (sisanchez).